 Elephants have 26 teeth: 12 molars, 12 premolars and a set of enlarged growing teeth known as "tusks".
 Almost all African elephants have tusks whereas only some male Asian elephants have tusks.
 Tusks are elongated incisors in elephant.
 They are deeply rooted and most of the part is made by dentine (a hard, bony tissue) which is also known as "ivory".
 Tusks of elephant are only one set that keeps growing throughout their life.
 Elephants replace their teeth six times during their life cycle.
 Tusks replace milk teeth at 6 to 12 month of age of an elephant and grow almost 17cm in a year.

 Elephants have unique ears which work like a cooling system for them.
 The ear is 6 feet from top to bottom and 5 feet wide.
 The advantage of large ears is that they can pick up sound from a distance.
 The ears of African elephants are bigger than their Asian cousins and look like the continent of Africa.
 The average weight of an ear is nearly 100 pounds.
 Elephants don't have enough sweat glands, so they use their ears to regulate their body temperature.
 Their ears act like fans and by flapping they provide air to the rest of the body of an elephant.

 Communication in Elephants

-Elephants communicate through vocal calls which include roars and rumbles.
-These calls convey specific massage.
+Elephants communicate through vocal calls that include roars and rumbles.
+These calls convey specific massages.
 When elephants try to save calves from danger, they make a special call.
 Hearing this, the rest of the elephants also come around the calves to protect them.
 The pitch of the sound depends on their mood.